ani-research/Python-Companion-For-Real-Econometrics-by-M.Bailey/README.md

 This repository is an attempt to recreate and document the same learning process for Python.
 By translating the examples, figures, and exercises from *Real Econometrics* into Python, I hope to strengthen both my programming skills and my understanding of econometrics.

-I have great admiration for Michael Bailey's *Real Econometrics*.
-While the book teaches econometrics using Stata and R, this repository serves as my companion project for learning Python through the same material.
+I have great admiration for Michael Bailey's Real Econometrics.
+The book's teaching style strongly resonated with the way I learn and that is why I picked it as the book for this project.

 > **Note:** This is **not** an official companion to the textbook.
 It is an independent educational project created for practice and learning.